Diversity at Akron Law

-Akron Law promotes diversity in the legal profession through recruitment and admissions policies, as well as community involvement.
+Akron Law promotes diversity in the legal profession through its recruitment and admissions policies, as well as through community involvement.

 Diversity and admissions

 In assembling each year's entering class, the Admissions Committee adopts a multifaceted recruitment strategy to ensure that the student body is academically talented and representative of a diverse set of racial, ethnic, social, economic, geographic, and educational backgrounds.

 Our approach to recruiting a diverse student body has been successful.
 Fifteen percent of the students enrolled at Akron Law are people of color, and 45 percent are female.
 Our students range in age from 21 to 58 and come to us from 32 states as well as four foreign countries (Canada, China, Germany, and Vietnam).

 In college, our students pursued 94 unique majors at 170 different colleges and universities.
 41 of our students have graduate degrees, which were earned from 29 graduate schools and represent 29 different fields of study.
 Akron Law counts among its students two medical doctors (an MD and an OD), two Ph.D.s, seven MBAs, and five professional engineers.